 Map of Line 2

-Ligne 2 has been a more complicated engineering project than Ligne 1, largely because the tram will run underground from Centre Universitaire to the Port.
+Ligne 2 has been a more complicated engineering project than Ligne 1, largely because the tram runs underground from CUM to the Port.
 Also, unlike Ligne 1 which is electrical-powered, Ligne 2 is solar-powered with charging effected in 20 seconds at each stop.
 It's also a faster tram, clocking in at an average speed of 25km/hr as opposed to 14.5km/hr for Ligne 1.

-It will take 26 minutes to go from the Port to the Airport and 27 minutes from the Port to CADAM.
+When all runs smoothly in peak hours it should only take 26 minutes to go from the Port to the Airport or CADAM.

 Tram 2 to the Airport

 Notice that there is a separate branch for Nice Airport.
 When boarding the tramway, it's essential to board the one marked Airport if that's where you're going or CADAM if your destination is the Administrative Centre.
-Every other tram departing Magnan heads to the airport.
+Every other tram departing Port Lympia heads to the airport.

-The tram runs every 10 minutes in the early morning and late evening, shortening to every six minutes during the day.
-When the full line is in service, frequency will increase to match that of Ligne 1.
+The tram runs every 10 minutes in the early morning and late evening, shortening to every four minutes during the day on weekdays and every six minutes on Sundays.

 Points of Interest along Ligne 2